> Skip repeated content

 How long until you can return to sports after Tommy John surgery?

 Return to competition largely depends on the sport and position played by the athlete.
-Most athletes begin a throwing program by five months after surgery.
-In baseball, pitchers may return to full throwing capacity 12 to 18 months after surgery, although it can sometimes take longer.
+Most athletes begin a throwing program by 4 to 5 months after surgery.
+In baseball, pitchers may return to full throwing capacity 12 to 14 months after surgery, although it can sometimes take longer.
 Position players can return to competition sooner, typically 9 to 12 months after surgery.

 What is the success rate of Tommy John surgery?

-Tommy John surgery is very reliable and has a success rate of over 90%.
+Tommy John surgery is very reliable and has a success rate of over 90% (with a return-to-play-rate of about 80% to 95%).
+Younger patients, especially, have low risk of complications or the need for revision surgery.
 The docking technique for Tommy John surgery was developed at HSS by Dr. David Altchek, and this technique has provided a strong and reliable method to help athletes return to competition.

 Do you throw faster after Tommy John surgery?

 Some players do throw faster after Tommy John surgery.
-This is often credited to the physical therapy to strengthen the arm and the fact that the athlete once again has a strong ligament that can allow maximum effort throwing without pain.
+This is often credited to physical therapy to strengthen the arm and the fact that the athlete once again has a strong ligament that can allow maximum effort throwing without pain.
+Another key factor here is that, in many cases, during the first 4 to 5 months after surgery when the athletes haven’t returned to throwing yet, they are able to focus on performance training for other things that often get neglected, such as lower extremity and core strengthening, shoulder range of motion, etc.

 Can you strengthen your UCL?